 "I center my teaching on ease and efficiency of technique in the pursuit of musical line, sound concept and rhythmic sensibility.
 I enjoy helping students expand their 'tool kit' which they can use to become their own best teacher and problem-solver."

-Ms. Reynolds has been an active performer and educator in Northern California for over 20 years.
+Ms. Reynolds is an active performer and educator throughout Northern California.
 She is principal oboist with the Santa Rosa and California Symphonies and a member of the Marin Symphony, and has appeared as soloist with all three organizations.
 Ms. Reynolds also performs regularly with a number of other regional orchestras and is lecturer in oboe at Sonoma State University.
 A chamber music enthusiast, she is a member of the reed trio Trois Bois, and was a founding member of Citywinds, a San Francisco based woodwind quintet dedicated to contemporary repertoire.
-Ms. Reynolds, a student of William Bennett and Harry Sargous, holds degrees from the San Francisco Conservatory of Music (M.M.) and the University of Michigan (B.M.). email@example.com
+Ms. Reynolds, a student of William Bennett and Harry Sargous, holds degrees from the San Francisco Conservatory of Music (M.M.) and the University of Michigan (B.M.). firstname.lastname@example.org

 Contact James - email@example.com